j0pezzz/pong_clone/README.md

 # Pong Clone Game

 ## Description
 This is a simple clone of the classic Pong game.
 The game is developed in Unity and it's a great way to learn about game development and Unity.
-Currently, the game supports two players for a local multiplayer experience.
-The next feature planned is an AI opponent for single-player mode.
+Currently, the game supports two players for a local multiplayer experience and versus AI.
+The next feature planned is an multiplayer mode where you can play against a friend without having to be on the same computer.

 ## Features
 - Classic Pong gameplay: Control your paddle and play against another player.